Kong/kongponents/docs/components/breadcrumbs.md

 ### divider

-Content to be displayed between breadcrumb items, defaults to forward slash.
+Content to be displayed between breadcrumb items, defaults to a forward slash `/`.

 <KCard>
   <KBreadcrumbs :items="internalBreadcrumbItems">